 If you struggle with learning how to develop a good budget so you can get your debts paid on time each month, you may consider using a credit counselor to get back on track.
 Consumer credit counseling agencies are nonprofits that will help you find a workable solution to financial problems.
 However, some nonprofit credit agencies charge excessive fees that are not applied to debt reduction.

 When considering a credit counselor, it's important to use caution.
 Be careful and know what to look for to find legitimate credit counseling services that will reduce—not add to—your debt.

 Reputable agencies provide money-management advice, can help you with preparing a budget, and offer free educational workshops and resources.
 Good counselors are certified and provide money and debt management specialists to help you.

 Depending on the amount of your debt, the counselor might recommend a debt management plan where you make monthly payments to the agency, and they pay your creditors.
 The counselor will negotiate late fees, lower interest rates, and term extensions with your creditors.

 Do not sign up with an agency that claims their services are a bankruptcy alternative.
 These agencies also claim that their services do not impact your credit.
 They may tell you to stop paying your creditors and to send that money to the agency.
 That's a bad idea for three reasons.

 Second, there's no guarantee that creditors will accept a partial payment.
 They may refuse any terms that a bankruptcy alternative proposes, leaving you potentially in worse shape than when you began.
 Finally, late fees and interest accrue on unpaid balances.
 That's money you'd have to pay, on top of any exorbitant fees the credit agency itself may be charging.

 How to Select a Consumer Credit Counseling Agency

 When comparing consumer credit counselors, there are a few things to keep in mind.
-Consider it a red flag if a credit counseling agency does not send free information about the organization prior to requesting details about your situation.
+Consider it a red flag if a credit counseling agency does not send free information about the organization before requesting details about your situation.